FO[PF]

 Well-formedness condition

-1. A NAME_S cannot be used as a Type before it has been declared as a unary predicate symbol.
+1. (acyclicity) A NAME_T cannot be used after SUBSET before it has been declared as a type symbol.
 This prevents loops in the subtype-of relation.

 Semantics

 Thanks to the acyclicity of the subtype-of relation, a predicate P always denotes a subset of a cross-product of type(s).
-This cross-product is determined by (recursively) looking up the signature of P.
+This cross-product is determined by (recursively) looking up the signature of its superset.

 Example